code-and-share/datafeed-frontend/PROJECT_NOTES.md

 # Objectives
 ## Specific
 * I want to be able to get files from remote (set source as variable) :ok:
-  * Make the url an environment variable
+  * Make the url an environment variable :ok:
-* I want to be able to dynamically present images/text…(from now on objects) to click on.
+* I want to be able to dynamically present images/text…(from now on objects) to click on. :x:
   * Show a predefined group :ok:
   * Make objects clickable from now on :ok:
   * Receive selection :ok: